gahrae/dpader/README.md

 * the number of actions a user would have to take, for example pressing move and select buttons (eg `Total 'user' actions = 56`)
 * the total actions the program used to complete challenge, this includes strategy selection (eg `Total actions = 59`)

-The output of `Additional details...` is provided by Hipster to show which states were used, and action under taken.
+The output of `Additional details...` is provided by Hipster to show which states were used, and actions taken.

 Items in the states list are of the form ''@(x,y).
-Between the quotes is the message, and between the parenthesis is the location of the cursor in the keyboard map.
+Between the quotes is the message, and between the parentheses is the location of the cursor in the keyboard map.

 Lessons from the challenge